 - 1 cup frozen baby green peas

-3. Sprinkle flour over vegetables, stir to coat, and cook until raw flavor is gone, about 1 to 2 minutes.
-Carefully add broth and milk, stirring constantly until mixture is smooth.
-Bring to a simmer over medium heat and cook until slightly thickened, about 5 minutes.
+- Sprinkle flour over vegetables, stir to coat, and cook until raw flavor is gone (1-2 minutes).
+Stir in broth and milk until mixture is smooth.
+Bring to a simmer over medium heat, stirring constantly, and cook until slightly thickened (5 minutes).

-6. With kitchen shears, cut dough to fit over the baking dish.
-Place dough over filling and tuck into the edges of the dish.
+- Place dough over filling, tuck into the edges of the dish, and remove excess.
 Brush dough with egg wash and cut slits in the top to vent.
-Place on a baking sheet and bake until crust is golden brown and mixture is bubbling, about 25 to 30 minutes.
-Let sit at least 5 minutes before serving.
+Place on a baking sheet and bake until crust is golden brown and mixture is bubbling (25-30 minutes).
+Let sit to allow sauce to thicken before serving (10-15 minutes).